CPT-odd Photon in Vacuum-Orthogonal Model: Introduction

 In the past, nonrenormalizable theories have not been considered very popular.
 This attitude changed as EFT approach to the nonrenormalizable theories has been proven to be quite useful \cite{EFT}.
 The reasoning beyond the EFT lies within the assumption of small deviations, which actually determines a validity range hence justifies the name ``effective".
 In the case of {\it nm}SME, the current bounds on the LVT directly indicate the necessity of quite small deviations in the interested low energy regimes, thus suggests the use of nonrenormalizable LVT within EFT.

 The available LVT in each sector of the SME splits into two parts: those which violate CPT invariance, being called \emph{CPT-odd}; and those which do not, being called \emph{CPT-even}.
-Among these sectors, the CPT-even and CPT-odd photons have been studied in the {\it m}SME \cite{Kostelecky:2001mb}.
-The photon sector of the {\it nm}SME has been discussed in \refs{\cite{Kostelecky2009}} and specifically the CPT-even part of it has been studied in \refs{\cite{Shreck2013,Schreck:2013gma}}.
-A similar discussion for the CPT-odd photon part of the {\it nm}SME is missing in literature.
-Hence, the aim of this study is to fill this gap by doing the analysis of CPT-even photon from a quantum field theoretical point of view.
+Among these sectors, the CPT-even and CPT-odd modified photons have been studied in the {\it m}SME \cite{Kostelecky:2001mb}.
+The photon sector of the {\it nm}SME has been discussed in \refs{\cite{Kostelecky2009}} and compactly analyzed in \refs{\cite{Cambiaso:2012vb}}.
+The CPT-even part of it has been specifically studied in \refs{\cite{Shreck2013,Schreck:2013gma}}.
+A similar discussion for the CPT-odd modified photon part of the {\it nm}SME is missing in literature.
+Hence, the aim of this study is to fill this gap by doing the analysis of CPT-odd modified photon from a quantum field theoretical point of view.

 In the photon sector of the {\it nm}SME, the CPT-odd and CPT-even contributions are denoted by the coefficients $\hat{k}_{AF}$ and $\hat{k}_{F}$, respectively.
 The symbol hat ``$\hat{\;\;}$" is used to indicate that all higher order terms are contained.
 As it provides a natural classification with direct relevance to observations and experiments, the decomposition of these coefficients into spin weighted spherical harmonics, called spherical decomposition, is introduced in \refs{\cite{Kostelecky2009}}.
 Then, the LVT $\hat{k}_{F}$ and $\hat{k}_{AF}$ decompose as